 Welcome to a new oyster gardening season.
 New volunteers, we are happy to have you join us; seasoned volunteers, it is great to have you back.
 This fact sheet will tell you everything you need to know to get started with your oyster garden.

-You have completed the first step, which is to come to one of the pickup points and collect your oyster spat.
-These are juvenile oysters that have settled and attached to large adult oysters.
-Each bag contains 100 large adult oyster shells.
-If you look closely, you can see numerous spat attached to each shell.
-Each spat is about half the size of your thumbnail with very thin shells.
+You have completed the first step, which is sign up and receive your oyster spat (baby oysters).
+Each gardening site typically hosts 100 large oyster shells on which the spat are attached (figure 1).
+If you look closely, you can see numerous small oysters attached to each shell.
+Each is about half the size of your thumbnail with very thin, flat shells.

-3. If you see any blue crabs, stone crabs, or drills in the cage, remove them.
+If you seen any blue crabs, stone crabs or oyster drills in the garden, be sure to remove them promptly.

 The more consistent you are with the maintenance of your oyster gardens, the easier it will be to care for them and the better your oysters will grow.

 You will see small mud crabs, shrimp, and maybe a few fish in your cages after a short period of time.
 These are examples of the more than 300 species that are supported by natural oyster reefs and will not harm your oysters.

 If you have questions, contact us at (251) 438-5690 or firstname.lastname@example.org.